samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Infnel, Fires of judgment
   - Duration: [dice] rounds
   - Range: Shouting
   - Target takes [sum] fire damage each time they attack.
+WIL save each round.
 1. Pandoric Rune
   - You write the rune on a surface.
 When a creature sees the rune, they take [sum] fire damage & the rune is destroyed.
 You must lock the dice used.